Weighted sparsity regularization for source identification for elliptic PDEs: Numerical experiments

 Next, we observe in Figure \ref{fig:ex3}, left column, that the sparsity structure of the inverse solution computed by solving \eqref{eq:BF4} deteriorates as the $\ell^1$-regularization parameter $\alpha$ tends to zero.
 However, for all three values of $\alpha$, the position of the source is quite well recovered.
 In these simulations, the truncated SVD employed to obtain the approximation $\AAA_k^\dagger$ of the pseudo inverse $\AAA^\dagger$ in \eqref{eq:BF4}, was obtained by choosing the truncation parameter $k=5$.

-As an alternative to the truncated SVD, we also used standard Tikhonov regularization to obtain an approximation of $\AAA^\dagger$, see subsection \ref{subsec:altOpt}.
-More precisely, employing the singular value decomposition $\AAA = \mathsf{U}\Sigma\mathsf{V}^T$ of $\AAA$, the solution of the minimization problem
+As an alternative to the truncated SVD, we also used standard Tikhonov regularization to obtain an approximation of $\AAA^\dagger$: Employing the singular value decomposition $\AAA = \mathsf{U}\Sigma\mathsf{V}^T$ of $\AAA$, the solution of the minimization problem

 can be expressed as

 where

 Replacing $\AAA^\dagger$ in \eqref{eq:BF2} with $\SSa$, keeping in mind that $\PP = \AAA^\dagger\AAA$, leads to the following alternative to \eqref{eq:BF4}